JordanMartinez/purescript-ecosystem-update/debrief.md

 `contrib` does not currently follow such a policy, and the pain of that choice revealed itself in this release cyle.
 There were test dependencies were outside of `contrib` maintainers' control (e.g. `purescript-naturals`, `purescript-spec` or `purescript-test-unit`).
 For `naturals`, we dropped the dependency and updated the code.
 For the test libraries, we had to bootstrap a workaround using `ReaderT String Aff a`, so that we did not touch the tests but still got the nice test reports provided by those other libraries.

 `contrib` should implement a similar policy as `core` to reduce this problem in the future.

+### Too many breaking changes to do in one breaking PS release

+- getting `v0.14.0` out sooner became more important than adding another breaking change
+- some changes were not merged because of a few reasons:
+    - no one reviewed the PR
+    - disagreement among core contributors about whether something should be done / how it should be done
+    - lack of expertise in an area to know whether such changes were correct and appropriate

 ### Morale of _new_ contributors dropped three times when...